intelagense/rwxrob/todo/README.md

 ## AFKWorks Questions for Discussion

+* What runes are allowed in a KEG URI?
 * Do we assume a single KEG base per account?
 * Or do we allow multiple context/workspaces per account?
 * How often would a knowledge worker shift between roles/accounts?